Saturday, June 03, 2023

 It’s even rarer to find a novel written by a non-Austrian author that feels truly authentic, where you can actually feel the atmosphere of the era.

-Susanne Dunlap absolutely nails it.
-She brings 18th-century Vienna to life with vivid detail, from court intrigue and professional jealousy among musicians (including the legendary Joseph Haydn, who is Theresa’s godfather) to the complicated racial tensions between the Viennese, the Hungarians, and the Romany people.
+The author brings 18th-century Vienna to life with vivid detail, from court intrigue and professional jealousy among musicians (including the legendary Joseph Haydn, who is Theresa’s godfather) to the complicated racial tensions between the Viennese, the Hungarians, and the Romany people.

 Plus, there’s plenty of action and drama to keep you hooked.
 It’s a captivating tale set against a charming backdrop, sprinkled with music and a touch of romance.

-THE HISTORICAL PART
+THE HISTORICAL TAPESTRY

 THE CHARACTERS